Choose the deployment path

 Validated deployments

-Use a tested architecture or recipe when you want a known-good starting point instead of building a path from scratch.
+Use a tested architecture or recipe when you want a validated starting point instead of building the path from scratch.

 - Am I running multi-tenant or single-tenant mode?